10 Best Free PDF to Word Converters in 2026: Tested and Ranked

 What is the file size limit for free PDF to Word conversion?

-File size limits vary: LazyPDF accepts up to 50 MB free with no account.
+File size limits vary significantly: LazyPDF accepts up to 50 MB free with no account.
 Adobe Acrobat Online accepts up to 2 GB with a free account.
 Smallpdf free tier limits to 25 MB.
 PDF2Doc.com limits to 10 MB.
 For larger files, compress the PDF using LazyPDF's Compress tool first — typically reduces file size by 60–80%.

 How accurate is free PDF to Word conversion in 2026?